elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`Put "_record_" into the type's base name.`
+`put "record_" into the type's base name.`

 `Scan the type's fields given the rider.`

-`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '_" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`